Luka-sama/draco-ts/README.md

 MIKRO_ORM_PASSWORD = YOUR_PASSWORD_HERE
 MIKRO_ORM_DB_NAME = enveltia
 MIKRO_ORM_DEBUG = false
+WS_DEBUG = false
 ```
-You can change the connection data or the debug option.
+You can change the connection data or the debug options.

 Editor setup
 ------------